Sebazzz/financial-app/docs/AppFramework/BindingHandlers.md

 Accepts either `desktop` or `mobile` as a string argument.
 Usage:

     <!-- ko responsiveRender: 'mobile' --><p>I will only render and bind on mobile!</p><!-- /ko -->

+### `asyncLoadingPanel`

+Allows partial page loading with error handling and progress reporting.
+This prevents you from needing to prevent page loading while the potential slow loading is happening, while at the same time errors while loading are separatedly caught.

+The panel renders with a child binding context with two extra variables:

+-   `$dataSource`: The `AsyncDataSource<T>` instance that is in use.
+-   `$model`: The view model at the element level (often same as `$parent`).

+Must be passed an instance of `AsyncDataSource<T>`.

+     <div ko-async-loading-panel="mySlowApiLoader"><span ko-text="$data"></span></div>